Ultramagnus85/Universal-geometric-decoder/README.md

 ## 🧪 Simulation Use Cases

-- Decoding sacred geometry to extract equations decoding constellations to extract equations decoding crop circles to extract equations
+- Decoding sacred geometry to extract equations decoding constellations to extract equations decoding reverse engineering molecular structures to extract governing physics
 - decoding geometry in nature to uncover the underlying mathematical mechanics
-- a demonstration showing that ancient knowledge was encoded into symbol form via sacred geometry
 -

 ---

 ## ✍️ Authored by Robert E Quarles

-Mathematical Framework Architect specializing in dimensional integrity, recursive optimization, and cross-domain symbolic decoding.
 ## 🧪 Try the Simulator

 👉 Launch the Universal Geometric Decoder here: